jon-heard/obsidian-inline-scripts-library/mythicgme.sfile.md

 return [];
 ```
 __
-hidden - A placeholder shortcut in case the shortcut-file tejs_lists isn't available.
+hidden - A placeholder shortcut in case the shortcut-file lists.sfile isn't available.